-1.1 Overview
+1.1.
+Overview

-The MIL-W2332G ShAir AccessG Pro Wireless Access Point/Bridge enables IEEE 802.11g or IEEE 802.11b client computers to access the resources on the Ethernet network.
-With the sleek Web-based user interface and the included ShAir Wireless Management Utility, a network administrator can easily and clearly manage the AP.
+The IEEE 802.11g wireless access point (AP) enables IEEE 802.11g or IEEE 802.11b client computers to access the resources on the Ethernet network.
+There are 2 different model variations, Pro and Advanced, which are classified in terms of features.
+The Pro edition provides basic features while the Advanced edition provides more advanced features.
+With the sleek Web-based user interface, a network administrator can easily and clearly manage the AP.